Paramaraj12/QADSM-QUALITY-OF-AIR-DETECTION-AND-SYSTEM-MONITORING-USING-MQTT-WITH-NANO-TECHNOLOGY/README.md

 5. To improvise the concept networking concept from that of the existing system in order to improvise in faster data transmission.

+PROPOSED SYSTEM:

+In the proposed system the disadvantages of the existing system such as high power consumption, poor data transmission rate, usage of online IoT platforms, data accessing technique, circuit complexity etc.

+o In the proposed system, the Microcontroller used is NODEMCU whose power consumption is only 3.4-3.6v.
+It doesn’t need an extra WIFI attachment to the circuit as it has WIFI embedded in it.
+It has on board antenna and RF balun which is helpful in long distance data transmission.

+o The data from each node is accessed via the gateway concept wherein the sensor from a particular region are connected to a single module and with the help of that module the data from the corresponding modules could be easily accessed.
+This process eliminates the need for configuring each and every module to the website.
+It only needs in configuring only the gateway module to the website which reduces the coding complexity.

+o In a single router 16 modules could be connected, so an area of 6.5km could be covered in a single router.
+This technique would be effectively used to cover an entire district with a minimum number of routers.

+ In this system we are using the Google firebase console and also 000webhost.com for website creation which enables the end user to view the data.
+This reduces the dependency of online platforms for data viewing.

+ Another method used here is multiple client server method.
+This method helps in easy access of data from any module at any time without disturbing other module data output.

+ In earlier version of air quality monitoring, the HTTP protocol has been used which lead to insecurity of the data.
+In order to secure the data MQTT protocol has been used in the proposed system.
+This protocol has so far been theoretically explained in the using it in air quality monitoring.
+This protocol is an ISO standard publish subscribe based messaging protocol.
+It is designed for connections with remote locations, which would be useful to collect data in any region.